Elmley is one of 3 prisons for men that form the Sheppey Cluster in Kent, the other two being HMP Standford Hill and HMP Swaleside.

 - There are strict controls on what you can take into Elmley.
 You will have to leave most of the things you have with you in a locker in the visitors’ centre or in your car

 - Call the booking line or 01795 802195 if you have any questions about visiting

 The visitors centre is open from 11am to 4:30pm on weekdays and from 7:30am to 4:30pm on weekends.

 There is an unsupervised children’s play area, a snack bar and disabled access to the prison.

 Elmley run 12 family visits a year.
 Details on how these visits run can be found in the visitor centre or by asking in staff in the visits hall.

 Keep in touch with someone at Elmley

-There are several ways you can keep in touch with a resident during their time at Elmley.
+There are several ways you can keep in touch with someone during their time at Elmley.

 They can phone anyone named on their list of friends and family.
 This list is checked by security when they first arrive so it may take a few days before they are able to call.